ChicoParticulas/bbear_bbear/index.md

 With the background knowledge in mind, we **focus our analysis on the negative polarity score**, to avoid the large portion of positive quotes cancel the effect.
 Furthermore, to make the polarity score more precise, we **enlarged the anxious depression related words to 60 words** (instead of four in the case of public awareness), and discuss the seperate or combined effect of negative words and sentiment analysis.

 Note: The polarity score is a float within the range [-1.0, 1.0].
 Sentiment score detects emotions and assigns them sentiment scores, for example, from -1 up to 1 – from the most negative to most positive sentiment.
+All the boxplots show the median of each group, while the lineplots indicate the mean.
+And all the errorbars in the plots refer to standard deviation.

 ### Negative Emotion Trend
 In addition to the growing population that suffers from depression, a survey from [Gallup Analytics](https://hcabarbieri.it/2021/07/21/2020-was-the-year-of-negative-emotions-poll-finds/) also pointed out that the negative experience index has been increasing year by year from 2015 to 2020.
 With the Quotebank dataset from 2015 to 2019, we tried to reproduce and look into this phenomenon deeper with both negative words and polarity analysis.